This post may contain affiliate links. Read my disclosure policy.

 Now, I am not going to say that my version is anywhere near as awesome as the one we had at Mesa Grill.
 But it is darn good.
 A little sweet, a little salty, a little crunch, a little creaminess, a little smoky, a little spicy, all brought together by a little zing from the lime juice.
 And you can prepare it in advance, and just heat it through before serving in the over or over the grill, based on whatever else you are cooking.

 Obviously it is great with good, fresh corn, but I’ll make it to use up any leftover cooked or uncooked corn.
+You can even make Air Fryer Corn on the Cob.
 It is so flavorful that the best quality corn is not a requirement (though it certainly tastes good).
 I alternate between a little butter or a little olive oil.
 I also use feta cheese.
 I am fairly certain that it is “supposed” to be cotija, but that is harder to find, and more expensive.
 Feta gives the same crumbly, salty cheesiness it needs.
 Mmmm!

 For more yumminess from me and my foodie friends, keep up with me on…